sous-chefs/firefox/README.md

 #### Actions

-- :install - install the package (default)
+* `:install` - install Firefox (default)
-- :upgrade - upgrade the package if a previous version already exists
+* `:upgrade` - upgrade Firefox if a previous version already exists

 #### Properties

-- `lang` - Language of firefox to install.
+* `lang` - Language of Firefox to install.
 Windows and macOS only.
 Default is `en-US`.
+* `manage_repository` - Configure Mozilla APT repositories on Debian-family Linux.
+Default is `true`.
+* `package_name` - Package name to install on Linux.
+Default is computed by platform and repository mode.
-- `version` - Version of firefox to download.
+* `version` - Version of Firefox to install.
 Default is `latest`.
-- `package_name` - Package name to install.
-Default is `firefox_package_name` helper method.

-## Recipes

-### default

-The default recipe exists for backwards compatibility reasons and simply calls the firefox_install resource but passes in values specified by Chef node attributes.

-#### Attributes

-- `version` - Version of firefox to download.
-Default is `latest`.
-- `lang` - Language of firefox to install.
-Windows and macOS only.
-Default is `en-US`.
-- `install_action` - The installation action to take (:install or :upgrade).
-Default is `:install`
+Full resource documentation is available in [documentation/firefox_install.md](documentation/firefox_install.md).

 ## Contributors